jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/additional.md

 If you are not part of the `Fluid Attacks` team,
-*do not* forget to send with your piece of writing an image that represents you (preferably, a picture of you).
+*do not* forget to send with your piece of writing an image that represents you (preferably, a picture of yourself).
-We would show this image at the end of the blog post, along with your name.
+We will include this image at the end of the blog post, along with your name.

-You need to send the text in *.adoc* and *.pdf* and the images for the blog post to fruiz@fluidattacks.com or fzarate@fluidattacks.com.
+You must send the text in *.adoc* and *.pdf* and the images for the blog post to fruiz@fluidattacks.com or fzarate@fluidattacks.com.
 Our editors will review these files